 Needless to say, the grant report is going well, whilst the admin is staring up at me now.
 (Blog writing has a deadline, but I am pretty intrinsically motivated).
 What does this have to with deadlines?
 If you are externally motivated, deadlines can mean bringing forward things you don’t want to do.
 This can be unpleasant, and increase procrastination.
 Interestingly, externally imposed deadlines have been shown to decrease intrinsic motivation.
 In contrast, internally imposed deadlines reduce procrastination.
 So, it may be much better to set your own deadlines, rather than have them set for you.

 I observed this effect last night with my daughter.
 We often ask her to get ready by a given time (i.e., when the big hand on the clock reaches XXX).
 She usually smiles, nods, goes back to whatever important-three-year-old-stuff she is doing.
 The deadline comes, and goes, an no-one is closer to going to bed.
 It’s not that she doesn’t get the time bit (other, more understandable deadlines like ‘when Daddy has finished having a wee’ also don’t work!’).

 I think it is the external deadline and extrinsic motivators.
 Last night, when we were going to leave some bubble-wrap out in a bowl ‘for the faeries to eat at night’ (magic is important in childhood), my daughter went to bed without fuss.
 I’ll never know if it was the intrinsic motivation (’I’ll go to sleep so the fairies come’) or the threat of faerie retribution (a bit Grimm) if caught awake, but the evening was relatively fuss-free that night.

-Dr Daniel Frings is an Associate Professor at London South Bank University.
-He has published research extensively in various fields including decision making.
+Daniel Frings, PhD is an associate professor at London South Bank University.
+He has published research extensively in various fields including decision-making.